bentorkington/ccps/README.md

 Setup :
 =======

 CCPS is a compiler/tools driver.
-It needs GCC to compile code to 68000 and SDCC to compile code to Z-80.
+It needs GCC to compile code to 68000 and SDCC to compile code to Z-80, and Go.
 Everything else is self-contained.

 On Linux:

 ```
 sudo apt install gcc-m68k-linux-gnu g++-m68k-linux-gnu binutils-m68k-linux-gnu
 sudo apt install sdcc
+sudo apt install golang
 ```

 On Windows: